saisai/misc-1/sat/amlg.md

 ========

   * SAT solvers provide real solutions for many industrial problems
-  * Your problem only need to be *rephrased* as a boolean problem
+  * Your problem only need to be *rephrased* as a Boolean problem
   * Many of-the-shelf SAT solvers available
-  * When programning in Python, use PycoSAT (part of Anaconda)
+  * When programming in Python, use PycoSAT (part of Anaconda)